// SFF

 Amendments

-This Charter may be amended only by the affirmative vote of two-thirds of the Board of Directors following a public comment period of not less than thirty (30) days.
+This Charter may be amended only by the affirmative vote of two-thirds of the Board of Directors following a public comment period of not less than thirty (30) days, and only in a manner consistent with the Foundation's status as an organization described in Section 501(c)(3) of the Internal Revenue Code.

 Dissolution